erikatudisco/programming_formalism/common-practices/notes_code_review.md

 ---

-# Who should do a Code Review?
+# Who should do it?

 > "Anyone" should be able to perform code reviews.